-SCAN: Press and hold or for two seconds until FREQUENCY SCAN displays.
+SCAN ►: Press and hold I or I for two seconds until FREQUENCY SCAN displays.
 The radio goes to a station, plays for a few seconds, then goes on to the next station.
-Press or a gain to stop scanning.
+Press I or I again to stop scanning.